-The number of allowed foods in Michigan are above average, in comparison with other states, but they are very specific about what is allowed.
+Many types of foods are allowed.
 Fortunately, there is no need to obtain a license, which makes it very easy to start a cottage food business.
-However, the laws are still restricted in that sales are limited to $20,000 per year, and products may only be sold directly to the consumer.
+However, the laws are still restricted in that sales are limited to $25,000 per year, and products may only be sold directly to the consumer.

 Chocolate Chip Cookies

 "Made in a home kitchen that has not been inspected by the Michigan Department of Agriculture and Rural Development" (11-point type)

 Ingredients: enriched flour (wheat flour, malted barley flour, niacin, iron, thiamin mononitrate, riboflavin, folic acid), butter (cream, salt), semi-sweet chocolate (sugar, chocolate, cocoa butter, milkfat, soy lecithin, natural flavors), brown sugar, granulated sugar, eggs, vanilla extract (vanilla bean extract, alcohol, sugar), baking soda, salt (salt, calcium silicate)